void-trinity/Network-Programming-Lab/Readme.md

 Exp10: Write a program that asks the user to input a regular expression and a test string and replaces all the substrings of the test string matching the given regular expression.

 Exp11: Write a program for TCP implementation of a simple echo client-server pair

+Exp12: Write a program for TCP implementation of arithmetic calculator